 In order to receive Macalester credit for your internship, you must complete an internship learning contract and student waiver.
 You will not be given credit if this paperwork is not completed.
 You must meet with your faculty sponsor and internship site supervisor to complete the learning contract.
 Finally, you need to meet with the director of the Internship Program to review and sign your learning contract and registration materials.
 You are also expected to keep and turn in a log of your hours.

-The Environmental Studies major requires you to complete a 4-credit internship.
+The Environmental Studies major requires you to complete a 4-credit internship as part of the ENVI 488/489 course.
 Generally a 4-credit internship requires approximately 140 hours (or about 10 hours per week over a semester).
-Internships with fewer hours will receive reduced credit.

 Faculty can be a valuable resource to you in helping you to find an internship that meets your academic goals and interests.
 They can put you in touch with colleagues or organizations that may be seeking interns.
 While searching for an internship, you will want to secure a faculty member to sponsor your internship.
 You must select as your faculty sponsor one of the faculty members on the Environmental Studies Coordinating Committee and register for the internship as ENVI 624.
 You and your faculty sponsor should work together to plan all aspects of your internship and complete your learning contract.
 The role of an internship faculty sponsor is to oversee your experience and award a grade or credit for the completed internship based on feedback received from your site supervisor, whether or not you completed your assignments, and what you demonstrate that you have learned from the internship.